andangrd/react-native-markdown-package/README.md

 Default style properties will be applied to the markdown.
 You could replace it with your preference by adding `styles` property like the example above.

+#### `onLink`

+This prop will accept a function.
+This is a callback function for any link inside markdown syntax, so you could costumize the handler for onClick event from the link.

+*NOTE :*
+_Email link (mailto) could be tested on real device only, it won't be able to test on Simulator as discuss in this [StackOverflow](https://stackoverflow.com/questions/44769710/opneurl-react-native-linking-call-mailto)_

 ## Thanks To

 I'm very thankful to contributors who help me to make this libary better, and also this project was actually forked from [lwansbrough](https://github.com/lwansbrough) , with some enhancements below :